thinkdata-works/api-docs/source/includes/query_api.md

 Like the Data API, a maximum number of rows will be returned on each query.
 If the query string does not contain `LIMIT X OFFSET Y`, the parser will append the maximum number of allowable rows in order to enforce the limit.

-For results, larger than the allowed amount, manual pagination in subsequent requests will have to be used.
+For results larger than the allowed amount, manual pagination in subsequent requests will have to be used.

-The default maximum limit is `250` rows, but this may vary depending on which deployment of Namara you are interacting with.
+The default limit is `250` rows, but this may vary depending on which deployment of Namara you are interacting with.
 Refer to the <a href="#get-meta">Meta endpoint</a> for instructions on how to obtain this information.